SELab-2/OSOC-3/frontend/frontend_guide.md

 If you create a `.css`-class that you only apply to a single element (or a couple of elements in the same isolated component), it's better to create a `styled-component`.
 This keeps the `.tsx`-files clean, as there are no unnecessary `className`s on every element.
 It also makes the code a bit easier to read, as every component now has a name instead of being a `div`.
 The same goes for inline `style`-tags. **Don't do this**.

+As you'll hopefully see in the example below, the resulting code is a lot calmer and less chaotic.

 Only create `.css`-files if you really have to.

 The name of this file should be `styles.ts`, and be present next to the `.tsx`-file it's for.
 If you would somehow end up with multiple `styles` in the same directory, prefix them with the name of the component (`Component.styles.ts`).